Years ago, God invited me to begin a journey of gratitude.

 He is the warm sunshine on my face.
 He is a sweet apple I can buy on almost any corner store.
 He is the music that lets us feel young and free.
 He IS.

 He called me to Him that day in the closet.
 In such a gentle, kind, loving way.
 Not in an accusatory tone, the way I so wanted to call out the mother in the checkout line.
-No, just a small, simple question.
-That changed my entire life.
+No, just a small, simple question that changed my entire life.

 And then get eye-ball to eye-ball with those kids and tell them to KNOCK IT OFF.
 Your mommy is a saint and you need a nap.

-And also apologize to Africa.
+And also all apologies to Africa.

 What are you grateful for today?